From Addressing Past Challenges to Maximizing Potential: The Trajectory of Self-Optimization

 Or is it?

-It’s rare for people to pursue self-growth simply because they want to improve or be better; for most people, the primary drive to change oneself is to heal from pain in our past.
+It’s rare for people to pursue self-growth simply because they want to improve or be better; for most people, the primary drive to change oneself is to overcome past pain.

-The healing process is the beginning of the growth process, but it can also be the start to upgrading oneself and transforming oneself at a much more profound level.
-I call this Healing to Upgrading
+The recovery journey is the beginning of the growth process, but it can also be the start to upgrading oneself and transforming oneself at a much more profound level.
+I call this Recovery to Upgrading

-At first, healing can feel like a long process of trying to feel “fixed” or “normal.”
+At first, this journey of recovery can feel like a long process of trying to feel “fixed” or “normal.”

 It begins with an unhealthy, destructive, or traumatic past – and the deep desire to “move on” or “let go.”
 It manifests itself as the thought, “If only X didn’t happen to me, I’d be normal or fixed!”